pi-lar/neuropil/doc/source/tutorial.rst

 Tutorial
 ********

-The following chapter will give a quickstart to use neuro:pil as a messaging layer It mainly consists of three different parts, the fourth part will explore some more details in-depth.
+The following chapter will give a quickstart to use neuropil as a messaging layer It mainly consists of three different parts, the fourth part will explore some more details in-depth.

 ***********************